For a comprehensive review of the Europe market, click below:

 2001

 Budapest is the capital of Hungary and the 15th largest city in the EU by population.
 The city traditionally had a strong industrial focus, but has since become a major centre for banking, finance, real estate and accountancy.
-The city is home to almost 400,000 companies, including the first foreign office of the China Investment Promotion Agency (CIPA) and the European Institute of Innovation and Technology (EIT).
-Major multinational firms with headquarters in the city include the Fortune 500 company Mol Hungarian Oil & Gas, OTB Bank Group, Magyar Telekom and many others.
+Budapest is home to almost 420,000 companies in 2024, including the first foreign office of the China Investment Promotion Agency (CIPA) and the European Institute of Innovation and Technology (EIT).
+Major multinational firms with headquarters in the city include the Fortune 500 company Mol Hungarian Oil & Gas, OTP Bank Group, Magyar Telekom and many others.
 Budapest is also a cultural and historic centre, which makes it very leisure oriented, with well-known monuments such as St Stephen’s Basilica, the Hungarian Parliament Building, Buda Castle, the Chain Bridge and the Opera House.
-As such, the city has gained international recognition as a ‘must-see’ destination in Europe, which translated into phenomenal performance for hotels in the most recent years following the recession in 2008/09.
+As such, the city has gained international recognition as a ‘must-see’ destination in Europe, which translated into strong performance levels for hotels in the pre-pandemic years.

-The city has welcomed an ever-growing number of arrivals, both of transient passengers and cargo aircraft; this has been largely possible given the new routes now offered by many low-cost airlines travelling to Budapest.
-Overall arrivals increased at a compound annual growth rate of 7% between 2009 to 2019, or almost doubled in that period, reaching 4.6 million arrivals in 2019.
-The combination of hotel performance and airport arrival levels has meant Budapest has been outperforming regional competitors such as Vienna, Prague, Bratislava and Warsaw, in terms of growth in recent years.
-Ever since its recovery from the 2009 downturn, Budapest’s hotel market has enjoyed constant year-on-year RevPAR growth at an almost double-figure compound annual rate in local currency (2010-19), with 2014 and 2015 standing out as particularly successful years.
-During the pandemic, hotels faced lengthy closures and Hungary’s borders remained shut for tourism for prolonged periods of time.
-In 2021 marketwide occupancies remained below 50% throughout the year.
-The average rates across the market did see a slight recovery in 2021, resulting in an increase of RevPAR of above 60%, year-on-year.
+The city has welcomed an ever-growing number of arrivals, both transient passengers and cargo aircraft; this has been largely possible given the new routes now offered by many low-cost airlines travelling to Budapest.
+Overall arrivals achieved a compound annual growth rate (CAGR) of 7% between 2009 and 2019, almost doubling in that period, reaching 4.6 million arrivals in 2019.
+Prior to the pandemic, the combination of hotel performance and airport arrival levels allowed Budapest to outperform regional competitors such as Vienna, Prague, Bratislava and Warsaw in terms of growth.
+Since its recovery from the 2009 downturn, Budapest’s hotel market enjoyed constant year-on-year RevPAR growth at an almost double-figure compound annual rate in local currency (2010-19), with 2014 and 2015 standing out as particularly successful years.
+During the pandemic, hotels faced lengthy closures and Hungary’s borders remained closed for tourism for prolonged periods.
+In 2022, Budapest’s marketwide occupancy more than doubled compared to the previous year, and the average rate increased by more than 10%; however, the RevPAR remained some 25% below the pre-pandemic level, in 2019 prices, as the market struggled to attract some of its key source markets owing to the war in Ukraine.
+In 2023, hotels demonstrated significant progress in RevPAR, narrowing the gap to only 2% below 2019 levels.
+This was achieved thanks to double-digit recoveries in both occupancy and average rate over the year.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.